enzk0/obsidian-notes/3rd Year 2nd Sem/3rd 2nd/PHILO 25/6 - Consolidated Mod 6.md

 If someone already believes in a providential God who can intervene in the world, then accepting the possibility of miracles becomes more rational.

-### My Insights
+# My Insights
 ---
 The topic that I find most interesting in this file is Otto's Idea of Holy.
-Lately I've been feeling that I kind of do not believe in God anymore as a Christian, or rather, I find the rituals such as
+Lately I've been feeling that I kind of do not believe in God anymore as a Christian, or rather, I find the rituals such as going to church or even praying as like a chore.
+So right now, I'm kind of like agnostic in my point of view in religion.
+And in my insight, I will take on a position as of an in-between as believer and agnosticism, as I still find it hard to harden my beliefs.

+I like Otto's perspective of Holy, in where we explain things through wonder, and that I think is the main selling point in living, we wonder the world and find fun things to live for.
+Even though I'm kind of like an in between as a believer and agnostic, I did feel or experience a numinous experience.
+Because whenever I see something beyond me like a beautiful landscape in the mountains, I always find myself in awe and then I would wonder of "Who really made this beautiful view".
+And there I then instinctively think that "There might be someone greater that did it", and then I kind of feel the creature feeling.

+It is also interesting to know the concept of sacred time, sacred space, and the profane.
+I always thought that local churches are truly the sacred, I mean it is kind of sacred as there we always perform our worship to God and hear the teachings, but what I mean is that they are the most genuinely true sacred.
+I only knew now that churches in example, are the copies of the sacred space and there is a true sacred space for this in which I forgot.
+So that is just an interesting thing to learn, and I am always up for interesting trivia and ideas.